The Katalon Blog

 Key features:

-• Mock RESTful services for testing purposes
+• Mock RESTful services.

 Documentation: SoapUI Doc